What Is a Slow Tempo Called?

 Tempo in music refers to the speed or “pulse” of a song and is generally measured in beats per minute.
 A slow song will typically be around 60 to 70 BPM (beats per minute).

 A slow tempo is a song’s or music’s playing speed, also known as the rhythm.
-Slow does not always imply sluggishness all the way through a song.
+Slow does not always imply sluggishness through a song.
 Its significance depends on the situation.
-When music moves slowly, it can be called slow tempo music or slow pace music by musicians and listeners alike.
+When music moves slowly, it can be called slow-tempo music or slow-paced music by musicians and listeners alike.

 Largo